-Transfers are allowed when all other state laws and Medicaid policies are adhered to.
-This includes using the original written date of the original order and the appropriate serial number and origin code requirements, as stated in the above section Serial Number and Origin Code Requirement.
-Changing a written date or other details on a transferred prescription submitted for payment is considered fraudulent billing and is subject to audit.
+Transfers are allowed for a refill when all other state laws and Medicaid policies are adhered to.
+This includes using the original written date of the original order.
+Only one refill at a time may be transferred, see also the serial number and origin code requirements as stated above in section Serial Number and Origin Code Requirement.
+Changing a written date or adding refills to a transferred prescription is considered fraudulent billing and is subject to audit.